These terms and conditions govern your use of the website alphaminr.com and its related

 $

-In the three months ended March 31, 2025 and 2024, the Company recognized, in Other operating revenue, $
+In the three and nine months ended September 30, 2025, the Company recognized, in Other operating revenue, $

 The following table shows the computation of UAL's basic and diluted earnings per share, the latter of which uses the treasury stock method to calculate the dilutive effect of UAL's potential common stock (in millions, except per share amounts):